joeshirey/JSRepoAnalysis/README.md

 6. **Error Handling**: The tool includes robust error handling.
 If a file fails to process, it is logged to a dedicated error log.
 The tool can then be run with the `--reprocess-log` flag to re-process only the failed files.
-After five consecutive errors, the tool will pause and prompt the user to continue or stop, preventing runaway API calls.
+After twenty consecutive errors, the tool will pause and prompt the user to continue or stop, preventing runaway API calls.

 For a more detailed breakdown, see the